 Regular updates on Busselton Margaret River Airport aids in the development of opportunities at the Busselton Margaret River Airport and aligns with Strategic Theme 3.4.

 BACKGROUND

-The BMRA has seen continued growth in passenger numbers with Jetstar RPT services, additional closed charter flights operating during the reporting period.
+The BMRA has seen consistent passenger numbers with Jetstar RPT services and closed charter flights operating during the reporting period.
+Officers have been concentrating on meeting compliance and strategic objectives for the BMRA.

 Passenger Numbers